 The evidence base for how to make the trials process efficient is remarkably thin.
 Trial Forge aims to change this.

 In 2012 British Cycling’s performance director Dave Brailsford put Team GB’s dominance at the Olympics down to marginal gains – the idea that if you break down everything you could think of that goes into riding a bike, and then improved it by 1%, you will get a big gain when you put them all together.
+The British Cycling results from the 2016 Rio Olympics show how successful this technique is.
 Trial Forge aims to do the same for trials.

 Trial Forge will make trials more efficient by looking for marginal gains across all trial processes, from research question to implementation into routine care.
 It will encourage everyone connected with trials to be more sceptical of what we do by asking for the evidence behind all of our trial decisions.